 Multiple functions need to get involved and provide inputs for this process to work.
 The situation becomes even trickier in the case of partnerships – the most beneficial course of action for one partner may not be the same for the other.
 Relative pay-offs for each outcome need to be quantified separately.

 To conclude, primary market research and surveys often provide answers that, while useful, are not entirely actionable.
-Combining analytics with these and plotting the entire situation end-to-end provides usable, quantified answers to questions that might otherwise remain unanswered until it is too late.
+Combining analytics consulting with these and plotting the entire situation end-to-end provides usable, quantified answers to questions that might otherwise remain unanswered until it is too late.